nelsonrandy111/Assignment_3/README.md

     add a student to a course
     remove a student from a course
     show all the students in a course
-This is done with if statements in each method ensuring methods are being executed appropriatley
+This is done with if statements in each method ensuring methods are being executed appropriatley:
     ex. if the method to remove a student was executed, but the student was not in the course's student list, the method will return that the student is not enrolled

 **Excercise 2**